 Behind the Curtain

-From the Institute’s oral-history archives, here are tales of three Hungarian scientists who survived the Nazi occupation of their country and escaped Soviet oppression.
+From the Institute’s oral history collections, here are tales of three Hungarian scientists who survived the Nazi occupation of their country and escaped Soviet oppression.

 Immigrants to the United States have often brought stories of escape from repression, and scientists have long been among these refugees.
 In the 1930s they fled the persecution of the Nazi regime.
 At the end of World War II a new regime rose behind the Iron Curtain in Hungary.
-CHF’s oral-history archives hold the stories of Hungarian scientists who lived through Soviet occupation and the failed revolution of 1956.
+The Science History Institute’s oral history collections hold the stories of Hungarian scientists who lived through Soviet occupation and the failed revolution of 1956.

 Soviet occupation also took its toll in scientific ways, said Nobel laureate George A. Olah, another Hungarian scientist interviewed by CHF’s historians.
 “When I started in chemistry in small, isolated Hungary, there was a very difficult problem of learning what was happening in the world.
 There were only a few chemistry journals available.”